trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --server.ws=false
     ```

 Enable a websocket server.

-The default is `true`
+The default is `true`.

 **`--server.wsBinary`**